Need to talk? Call 1800 882 436.

 Will it continue after I’ve had the baby?

-If you’ve taken strong pain medication after having your baby this may also cause constipation.
+Any strong pain medicines you take after having your baby can also cause constipation.

-Constipation can vary in severity and if changes to your diet do not help relieve your symptoms, ask your midwife, doctor or pharmacist for guidance on choosing and using a laxative.
+• Constipation can vary in severity.
+If changes to your diet do not help relieve your symptoms, ask your midwife, doctor or pharmacist for guidance on choosing and using a laxative.

 Learn more here about the development and quality assurance of healthdirect content.